Link Prediction with Relational Hypergraphs: Hypergraph relational MPNNs

 \subsection{Logical expressiveness of HR-MPNNs}

-\looseness=-1 The previous WL characterization of $\hrmpnns$ is \emph{non-uniform} in the sense that it holds for a given relational hypergraph $G$.
-We now turn our attention to a \emph{uniform} analysis of the power of HR-MPNNs and study the problem of which \emph{(node) properties} can be expressed as $\hrmpnns$.
+The previous WL characterization of $\hrmpnns$ is \emph{non-uniform} in the sense that it holds for a given relational hypergraph $G$.
+We now turn our attention to a \emph{uniform} analysis of the power of HR-MPNNs and study the problem of which \emph{(node) properties} can be expressed as $\hrmpnns$, which is well-suited for the \emph{inductive} setup.
 Following \citet{BarceloKM0RS20}, we investigate \emph{logical} classifiers, i.e., those that can be defined in the formalism of first-order logic (FO).
 Briefly, a first-order formula $\phi(x)$ with one free variable $x$ defines a logical classifier that assigns value $\true$ to node $u$ in relational hypergraph $G$ whenever $G \models \phi(u)$.
 A logical classifier $\phi(x)$ is {\em captured} by a $\hrmpnn$ $\cal A$ if for every relational hypergraph $G$ the nodes $u$ that are classified as $\true$ by $\phi$ and $\cal A$ are the same.

-\looseness=-1 \textbf{Graded modal logic on hypergraphs.} \citet{BarceloKM0RS20} showed that a logical classifier is captured by an MPNN over single-relational undirected graphs if and only if it can be expressed in \emph{graded modal logic} \citep{DBLP:journals/sLogica/Rijke00, extended-modal}.
+\textbf{Graded modal logic on hypergraphs.} \citet{BarceloKM0RS20} showed that a logical classifier is captured by an MPNN over single-relational undirected graphs if and only if it can be expressed in \emph{graded modal logic} \citep{DBLP:journals/sLogica/Rijke00, extended-modal}.
 This result is extended to knowledge graphs by \citet{huang2023theory}.
 We consider a variant of graded modal logic for hypergraphs.
 Fix a set of relation types $R$ and a set of node colors $\mathcal{C}$.
 The \emph{hypergraph graded modal logic} (HGML) is the fragment of FO containing the following unary formulas.
 Firstly, $a(x)$ for $a\in\mathcal{C}$ is a formula.
 Secondly, if $\varphi(x)$ and $\varphi'(x)$ are HGML formulas, then $\neg\varphi(x)$ and $\varphi(x)\land \varphi'(x)$ also are.
 Thirdly, for $r\in R$, $1\leq i\leq \ar(r)$ and $N\geq 1$: